-9.1 All Over-height Movements.
+9.1 All Over-height Movements

-- 9.1.1 It is the responsibility of the permittee to conduct a route survey prior to travel. - 9.1.2 Over-height operations will be governed by overpasses, underpasses, bridges, utility lines, or other obstructions that may be involved. - 9.1.3 The permittee may be required to coordinate with utility companies and verify contacts by having the utility company coordinate with the CVCSC their concerns, if any. - 9.1.4 Certain non-removable crane or backhoe booms may require that a qualified crane or backhoe operator reposition the boom while moving under an overhead obstruction.
+- 9.1.1 It is the responsibility of the permittee to conduct a route survey prior to travel by obtaining the lowest measurements of the overhead structure clearances throughout the entirety of the proposed route to be traveled.
+The permittee is required to physically measure the width, length, and height of the load. - 9.1.2 Over-height operations will be governed by overpasses, underpasses, bridges, utility lines, or other obstructions that may be involved. - 9.1.3 The permittee may be required to coordinate with utility companies and verify contacts by having the utility company coordinate their concerns with the CVCSC, if any. - 9.1.4 Certain non-removable crane or backhoe booms may require that a qualified crane or backhoe operator reposition the boom while moving under an overhead obstruction. - 9.1.5.
+Must have "OVERSIZE" or "OVERSIZE LOAD" signs affixed to the front of the transport vehicle or roaded equipment and to the rear of the transport vehicle, roaded equipment, or load. - 9.1.6 May be subject to peak traffic restrictions.